We Give Our Community More

-- Proposal should be limited to a total of 10 pages, excluding the program budget.
+- Proposal should not exceed 12 pages, excluding the Budget Template.
 Charts, tables, and graphics are not included in page count.

-- 12 point Calibri font size (smaller font is permissible for charts, diagrams, graphics, and similar visuals)
+- 12-point Calibri font (smaller font is permissible for charts, tables, and graphics)

-- Include a header and/or footer on every page with the name of organization and page number
+- A header and/or footer on every page with Applicant name and page number

 Proposal Content Requirements